na-na-hi/renget/archive/chrprompt2.md

 >IV-Anon: Several and too many to count, including legendaries like Victini who I like visually and believed my own writing good enoigh to subvert their OP nature.
 I'm starting to kind of come to gripe with my current choices though, both from difficulty of drawing, writing, and reception.
 I'd completely trash everything I was doing to go with the Zangoose and Seviper pair I first had in mind before autistic whimsy took me over for more "fringe" ideas that I'm currently stuck with and am struggling to stay enthusiastic about currently.
 Sorry if this is a complete bummer of an answer.

+>Ribombee-anon: I planned to use Ribombee or Sneasel/Weavile from the beginning, because they’re among my favorite Pokemon.
+I settled on Ribombee as my main character because I thought being tiny and being able to fly were interesting traits (of course, I then decided to make Booker flightless...), and then I made Sneasel his partner.
+I decided against using Weavile because I was worried that a duo of fully-evolved Pokemon may be overpowered.

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.

+>Ribombee-anon: I’d definitely be living a more boring and lonely life without the guild, that’s for sure.
+I also would’ve never gotten into art like I did after joining this group.
+As for stories, I was already writing stories before the guild, but I kept them to myself (aside from a handful of exceptions).
+The guild gave me more confidence about sharing my writing, and I’m grateful for that.